jsynowiec/api-blueprint-boilerplate/README.md

 export APIARY_API_NAME="<apiary project name>"
 ```

 After that, you can run `npm run publish` command to upload your blueprint to Apiary project.
+You can also provide those two values before the command, like `APIARY_API_KEY="<token>" APIARY_API_NAME="<apiary project name>" npm run publish`

 ## Resources